Brian Giles

 His younger brother, Marcus Giles, is a former Major League infielder who was most notable for playing with the Atlanta Braves organization.
+Marcus and Brian played together on the 2007 San Diego Padres.

 Professional career

 Cleveland Indians

 Giles was born in El Cajon, California, and attended Granite Hills High School.
 He was drafted by the Cleveland Indians in the 17th round of the 1989 Major League Baseball draft.
 By 1994, Giles had worked his way up to Triple-A, where he batted .313 for Charlotte making the International League All-Star team.
 In 1995, Giles was again in Triple-A, where he batted .310 for Buffalo and made his major league debut as a September callup on September 16 (where he would bat .556 in nine at-bats with the Indians).
 He was also an American Association All-Star.
 Giles hit .355 in 51 games for the Indians in 1996 and hit .314 in 83 games with Buffalo, again making the American Association All-Star team.
 In 1997, Giles established himself as a major league regular, playing 130 games for the Indians and 112 games in 1998.